The best year-end process ever

 Year-end is a busy time for accountants and bookkeepers.
 It is made even more hectic when your firm is lacking clear systems and processes.
 How do you ensure that every I is dotted and every T is crossed?
 How can you be certain that nothing slips through the cracks?
-That is why Polymath, LLC created the Year-End Wrap-Up routine, also lovingly known as the YEWU.
+That is why Priestess of Profits, LLC created the Year-End Wrap-Up routine, also lovingly known as the YEWU.

 We’re going to introduce you to our YEWU process.
 We hope that you may find some useful gems to help you create or add to your firm’s Year-End Wrap-Up routine.
 Together, we are making the world a better place, built on a foundation of thriving small businesses.